How to Make Homemade Ravioli

 For our filling, we're using leftover mashed butternut squash.
-And to scoop it, we're using a teaspoon measuring spoon.
+(You might also like this top-rated recipe for homemade four cheese ravioli.)
+And to scoop the filling, we're using a teaspoon measuring spoon.
 You don't want a heaping helping of filling.
 And you don't want to crowd.
 Space the filling far enough apart so that each dumpling has a clear border.

 If you're using an egg-based pasta, brush an egg wash over the top sheet of pasta to help seal it to the bottom.
 For eggless pasta, use water or milk.